Panchalparth471/Email-Phishing-Template/README.md

 # Email-Phishing-Template
 It is an email template for phishing google accounts of any person using spear phishing.
 It is a template you can attach in email and with the button you can attach your phishing page link to get access of the account you want.
-It is built only for educational purposes, owner will not be responsible for any misuse of it.
+It is built only for educational purposes, owner will not be responsible for any misuse of it, CSS is already inserted in HTML file.

 Steps to use it :-
 1) Download any chrome extension to attach the html file in email.